What does a professional writer do?

 What is a wordsmith?

-Many people are great at communicating their thoughts orally but get stuck when it comes to putting down words on paper in a manner that accurately reflects what’s on their minds.
-A wordsmith will take your ideas, thoughts, information, and images and use these to construct the text that you envisioned.
+Many people are great at communicating their thoughts through speech, but get stuck when it comes to writing in a manner that accurately reflects what is on their minds.
+A wordsmith will take your ideas, thoughts, information, and images and use these to construct the meaningful text that you intended.
 In other words, a wordsmith helps you shape your ideas on paper.
-Unlike an editor, who enhances what you’ve already written, a wordsmith helps you create your text from scratch.
+Unlike an editor, who enhances what you have already written, a wordsmith helps you create your text from scratch.

 How does it work?

-Ultimately, you will still be the source of the text; the wordsmith will be simply help you reach expression.
-As such, it all begins with a conversation.
+You are the source of the text; the wordsmith simply helps you reach expression.
+It all begins with a conversation.
 In order to create the final draft of your project, you will provide the wordsmith with all the details you want included.
 This will be done by conducting a face-to-face interview, an online video chat, email correspondences, or any available means.